 The Episcopal Diocese of Atlanta hosts multiple retreats throughout the year for middle and high school youth.
-The retreats build community, grow faith, and show our youth new ways to spread the love of Christ.
+These retreats build community, faith, and show young people positive ways to spread the love of Christ.
 If you have any questions about what these retreats and events offer, please fill out a contact form here.

 Need to Knows